vega/altair/doc/user_guide/times_and_dates.rst

 If you would like your dates to instead be time-zone aware, you can set the timezone explicitly in the input dataframe.
-Since Seattle is in the ``US/Pacific`` timezone, we can localize the timestamps in Pandas as follows:
+Since Seattle is in the ``US/Pacific`` timezone, we can localize the timestamps in pandas as follows:

 .. altair-plot::
    :output: repr